 5 UI field hockey players competed for U.S./Canadian national teams in 4-game series

 Beamesderfer, Pfeiffer, Barnett, Johansen, Norlander are competing in a capped, four-game series this week

 Cafone (1st), Hemeon (1st), Johansen (2nd) and Norlander (Freshman of the Year) honored by conference

 Former UI field hockey standouts lead home countries to medals at Pan American Cup

-Beamesderfer has spent seven of the last eight seasons as a member of the Iowa program.
+Beamesderfer has spent eight of the last nine seasons as a member of the Iowa program.
 After lettering from 2006-09, she spent the 2010 season as an undergraduate assistant coach before serving as an assistant coach in 2011 and 2012.

 Beamesderfer was a member of the 2013-14 U.S. Women's National Squad.

 Beamesderfer helped lead Iowa to its second-straight and 22nd NCAA Tournament appearance in 2012, guiding the team to a 14-7 overall record and a No. 14 NFHCA national ranking.
 Five Hawkeyes earned All-Big Ten recognition under Beamesderfer's watch and four players garnered regional All-America recognition, including two players -- Jessica Barnett and Kathleen McGraw -- who earned second team All-America nods.